marcuslind90/lindshop/README.md

    pip install lindshop
 ```

-.. todo:: This is currently on the to-do list and will supported when the project go into Beta.
-Currently you have to manually download the source from Github and add it to your project.
+**_This is currently on the to-do list and will supported when the project go into Beta.
+Currently you have to manually download the source from Github and add it to your project._**

 2. Add all the mandatory applications to your `INSTALLED_APPS` directory in the `settings.py` file of your Django project.